September 24, 2025

 Currently, the Kenyan solar market is predominantly supplied by imported modules from Asia and Europe.
 While this has met initial demand, it also presents a distinct challenge and an opportunity: inconsistent quality.
 The market is often flooded with panels of varying standards, making it difficult for consumers and businesses to secure reliable, long-lasting products.

-Furthermore, a local facility allows for greater control over the production process, from sourcing raw materials to final assembly.
+A local facility also allows for greater control over the production process, from sourcing raw materials to final assembly.
 This ensures the final product is tailored to withstand local environmental conditions, such as high temperatures and dust, which can impact panel performance and longevity.
-Achieving these quality benchmarks begins with the factory setup itself, requiring careful selection of the key machinery for a solar panel production line and a clear understanding of setting up a solar module factory.
+Achieving these quality benchmarks begins with the factory setup itself—requiring both careful selection of the key machinery for a solar panel production line and a clear understanding of setting up a solar module factory.

 Frequently Asked Questions (FAQ)